vsrc/jaguar/README.md

 superfast, easy to use mock server
 ------

+Have you ever tried to implement front-end feature only to find out that back-end team haven’t implemented it yet?
+Have you ever tried to test performance of your client side software only to find out your database have only 3 records and your DBA is on vacation for next 14 days?

-Free and open source (MIT license) mock server with built-in persistent storage (database) with out-of-the-box Create, Read, Update and Delete functionality.
+Meet Jaguar - free and open source (MIT license) mock server with out-of-the-box Create, Read, Update and Delete functionality.

+But wait!
+There is more!
+If you download now, you will also get:

+## Built-in zero setup database without structure

+Since underlying database is NoSql type of database, there is no need to do any database tables/structure setup.
+It accepts any data as long as it is in JSON format.

 ## Purpose